The Path of Your Ballot

 9. The ballot is prepared for counting.

-Once the security sleeve is opened, the ballot is removed, unfolded, and prepared for counting.
-Ballots are tabulated as they are received, and the results are released on Election Night.
-Results cannot be seen until the polls close and the Election Night report is released.
+The ballot is removed from the security sleeve and prepared for counting.
+Ballots are carefully logged in and tracked during the tabulation process.
+Ballots are tabulated as they arrive in the Election Management Center, but results cannot be seen until the polls close and the Election Night Report is released.